Skip to main content

 Woodlands Center For Special Surgery

 It’s important for children to reach their full growth potential, which is why it’s so important to address any musculoskeletal problems they have.
-Thankfully, skilled microsurgeon Dr. Mark Ciaglia, DO, and orthopaedic surgeon Dr. William J. Jordan, MD, at the Woodlands Center for Special Surgery in The Woodlands and Willis, Texas, offer state-of-the-art pediatric orthopaedic care to ensure your child’s physical well-being.
+Thankfully, skilled microsurgeon Dr. Mark Ciaglia, DO, Dr. William J. Jordan, MD, Dr. Hemali Patel, DPM, and the team at the Woodlands Center for Special Surgery in The Woodlands and Willis, Texas, offer state-of-the-art pediatric orthopaedic care to ensure your child’s physical well-being.
 If you have any questions about your child’s health, call or book your appointment online today.

 Pediatric Orthopaedics Q & A